Bill & Ted

 Bill & Ted is an American science fiction comedy franchise created by Chris Matheson and Ed Solomon.
-It features William "Bill" S. Preston Esq. and " Ted" Theodore Logan, portrayed by Alex Winter and Keanu Reeves, respectively, two metalhead slacker friends who travel through time and beyond while trying to fulfill their destiny to establish a utopian society in the universe with their music.
-The series spans three films: Bill & Ted's Excellent Adventure (1989), Bill & Ted's Bogus Journey (1991), and Bill & Ted Face the Music (2020).
+It features William "Bill" S. Preston Esq. and Ted "Theodore" Logan, portrayed by Alex Winter and Keanu Reeves, respectively, two metalhead slacker friends who travel through time and beyond while trying to fulfill their destiny to establish a utopian society in the universe with their music.
+The series spans a film trilogy: Bill & Ted's Excellent Adventure (1989), Bill & Ted's Bogus Journey (1991), and Bill & Ted Face the Music (2020).
 The series has been mainly produced by Scott Kroopf.

 There have been numerous spin-offs, including an animated television series (with Winter and Reeves reprising their roles), a live-action television series in 1992, video games and comic books.
-Originally released and co-produced by Orion Pictures, ownership moved to Metro-Goldwyn-Mayer following the purchase of Orion in 1997, and MGM has been the main licensee and distributor since.
+Originally released by Orion Pictures and produced by Nelson Entertainment and Interscope Communications, ownership moved to Metro-Goldwyn-Mayer following the purchase of PolyGram Filmed Entertainment's pre-April 1996 library in October 1998, and MGM has been the main licensee and distributor since.
 The series has grossed $85 million and received generally positive reviews from critics.

 Setting

 The series follows the pair of William "Bill" S. Preston Esq.
-(Alex Winter) and "Ted" Theodore Logan (Keanu Reeves), initially two idiotic teenagers living in San Dimas, California in 1988.
+(Alex Winter) and Ted "Theodore" Logan (Keanu Reeves), initially two teenagers living in San Dimas, California in 1988.
 They want to make their rock band "Wyld Stallyns" successful, but their ambitions and lackadaisical attitudes leave them close to flunking out of high school and threatening to split the band up forever.
 Unbeknownst to them, their music will form the basis of a utopian society in the future.
 The leaders of this society send Rufus (George Carlin) to help Bill & Ted pass school and assure the future with the aid of a time machine, which appears as a phone booth.
 Later films focus on attempts by others to break up Bill & Ted so that their music will never lead to a utopian future.